-E.Coli are bacteria that can cause serious food poisoning in humans and are occasionally responsible for product recalls you hear about in the news.
+Propolis has documented anti-bacterial, anti-viral and anti-inflammatory benefits.
+In a very exciting study, scientists recently exposed 23 different samples of propolis to E.Coli, the bacteria that can cause serious food poisoning in humans and occasionally responsible for product recalls you hear about in the news.

 Brazilian Journal of Veterinary and Animal Sciences, vol.63, no.5, Oct.
 2011